iamJedai/telco-churn-app/README.md

 This Streamlit application predicts customer churn using a dataset from Kaggle.
 It includes:

-- Upload interface for Telco churn data
+- Upload interface for Telco churn data in CSV format
 - EDA and preprocessing
 - Model selection: Random Forest, Logistic Regression, or SVM
 - Performance metrics and confusion matrix